ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/html/_sources/SetsAndMaps.rst.txt

   Given a list of all Swedish towns and their populations, find the towns whose population is between 1,000 and 2,000.

-All of these problems can be solved using ADTs called *sets* and *maps*.
+All of these problems can be solved using two ADTs, the *set* and the *map*.
+Both ADTs can be used to maintain a collection of *records*.
+They provide operations for finding records, adding records, and removing records from the collection.
+In this section we will see what sets and maps are, and how to use them to solve the four problems above.

+You may have already used sets and maps in programming, because almost every programming language provides an implementation of them.
+For example, Java provides the HashSet_ and HashMap_ classes, and Python provides sets_ and dictionaries_ (another word for maps) as part of its standard library.

 Spell-checking: Sets
 ~~~~~~~~~~~~~~~~~~~~